-Various mass orders in this system that \emph{uniformly} gap the QBT point and their transformation under various discrete ($I_{uv}$, $I_T$) and continuous ($\vec{S}$) symmetries of $\hat{H}^{\rm SF}_0$ are shown in Table~\ref{tab-2}.
+Various mass orders in this system that uniformly and isotropically gap the QBT point and their transformations under various discrete ($I_{uv}$ and $I_T$) and continuous ($\vec{S}$) symmetries of $\hat{H}^{\rm SF}_0$ are shown in Table~\ref{tab-2}.
 Altogether, a single-flavored QBT supports three physical masses, namely the quantum anomalous Hall insulator (QAHI), QSHI, and spin-singlet $s$-wave pairing.
 But, it requires six matrices to describe them~\cite{andras-thesis}.
 Notice that QAHI only anticommutes with $\hat{H}^{\rm SF}_0$, but commutes with remaining two masses.
-Hence, for the following discussion it does not play any role.
+Hence, for the following discussion on the competing orders, captured in terms of mutually anticommuting masses, the QAHI does not play any role.